 Much of Taichung City’s history is similar to that of Taipei.
 Taiwanese indigenous people were the first to inhabit this centrally located basin before it was colonized by the Dutch and then the Qing Dynasty.
 In 1895, the area came under Japanese rule when the Empire of Japan annexed Taiwan.
 During this time, Taichung ( 臺中市) received a major upgrade.
 Essential infrastructure, such as roads, dams, and factories, was constructed.
 As a result, Taichung grew from several scattered hamlets to a center of commerce and culture.

 Since the Republic of China (ROC) took control over the island nation in 1949, Taichung has continued to evolve into a world-class city.
-Though less popular than Taipei, the city is a center of higher education, commerce, as well as a major tourist destination.
+Though less popular than Taipei, the city is a center of higher education, and commerce, as well as a major tourist destination.
 In fact, Taichung is often referred to as Taiwan’s Cultural City thanks to its abundance of cultural attractions.

 1. Taichung Old Town